ProtossDragoon/self-driving-PM/STUDY.md

 - Multiple Camera with the RPi4 : https://www.pyimagesearch.com/2016/01/18/multiple-cameras-with-the-raspberry-pi-and-opencv/
 - Stereo Camera hat 이라는 것이 있음 : https://www.arducam.com/product/b0195-synchronized-stereo-camera-hat-raspberry-pi/

+> For a long time, advanced users of the Raspberry Pi community want to take video or images from multiple cameras simultaneously for 3D vids & pics, face/object detection, stereo robotic vision or advanced surveillance and live-streaming applications, so they want a real stereo camera for raspberry pi 3, 4, and other standard Pi boards.
+It was an unresolved problem limited by the RPi’s hardware design because the standard Raspberry pi models only have one camera port.
+Although Arducam has multi-camera adapter boards that let you connect up to 4 cameras to a single pi board, it only actives one camera at a time, and you have to switch between them.
+The other alternative is to use network-based synchronization, but you still have to use one Raspberry pi board for each camera setup, and the capture process is still not at the exact same time which will introduce the movement or artifacts between multiple images.

 - Stereo Camera hat 구매처 : [가격이 8만원..](https://vctec.co.kr/product/%EC%95%84%EB%91%90%EC%BA%A0-%EC%8A%A4%ED%85%8C%EB%A0%88%EC%98%A4-%EC%8B%B1%ED%81%AC-%EC%B9%B4%EB%A9%94%EB%9D%BC-hat-%EB%9D%BC%EC%A6%88%EB%B2%A0%EB%A6%AC%EC%9A%A9-arducam-synchronized-stereo-camera-hat-for-r/16639/)
 - Example for Camera Calibration with Dual Camera + Depth Mapping with Real time : https://youtu.be/eBZm40z7E8Y